-A state machine within the control module is used to guide and manage the current control objectives of the system and the resulting actions of the control module.
-It consists of a set of states, transition conditions, and actions, each of which may be adapted for the scenario of interest to provide appropriate decision-making on board.
+A state machine within the control module guides and manages the current control objectives of the system and the resulting actions of the control module.
+It consists of a set of states, transition conditions, and actions, which may be adapted for the scenario of interest to provide appropriate decision-making on board.
 For example, a typical RPO scenario may consist of a series of ROE waypoints that describe an approach towards a target from far range to docking.
-The state machine implements logic for autonomous transfers between waypoints and station-keeping at waypoints.
+The state machine implements logic for autonomous transfers between waypoints and station-keeping (SK) at waypoints.

 Whenever a specific waypoint is prescribed, control propagates the current state estimate to the control horizon, determines whether the current maneuver plan needs to be updated, and computes new maneuvers if so, using the appropriate solver.
 The module includes a buffer to spread and store planned maneuvers which allows the system to meet maneuver quantization constraints imposed by actuation, or alter previously computed maneuvers for closed-loop corrections.
-At any time, if commanded by the safety module, the control module can plan one or more escape maneuvers.
+At any time, if commanded by the safety module, the control module can plan escape maneuvers.